groq/groq-api-cookbook/groq_codegpt_setup.md

 ### 5. Use CodeGPT Features in VS Code
 #### Explain a File
-- Type `/Explain` in the CodeGPT input field
-- Use `@` to select a file from your project directory.
+- Type `/Explain` in the CodeGPT input field and use `@` to select a file from your project directory.
 - Press Enter, and the selected Groq model will generate a comprehensive explanation of the file

 #### Document a File